 Two words to sum up Dunn With Cancer 2020: THANK YOU!!

 Thanks to all who participated in the 2020 Dunn With Cancer Run on September 19th, 2020.
 Despite the challenges we had with the pandemic, together we were able to raise $226,000 for brain cancer research.
-With the funds we have raised so far, we have already sponsored two $50,000 grants and a $100,000 fellowship grant will be announced shortly.
+With the funds we have raised so far, we have sponsored a $100,000 fellowship grant, two $50,000 grants and a $25,000 grant.

 Twenty-twenty was going to be a normal – if not more relaxed – year for Allison.
 That was her mindset heading into January.
 Her three young children were coming into their own.
 William (then 4) had boundless energy, keeping Allison busy.
 Maxwell (then 3) would be going to school in September, excited to make new friends.
 Madison (then 1) was beginning to talk, her personality shining through and mirroring Allison’s strong and joyful nature.
 Allison was flourishing in her role at House of Friendship, a not-for-profit in Kitchener-Waterloo, focusing on helping the less fortunate.
 She was excited that – with her life normalizing after 3 pregnancies in 5 years – she would finally have more time to enjoy with family and friends.